KDB2/BlackProject/README.md

 - [ ] Mira: clean the table to remove bad unit before working with it.
 Will make code more readable.
 - [ ] Ace TCR/deg files should be robust with regard of first line (iteration=...)
 - [ ] NBTI exportfile to script.
+- [ ] Rewrite for loops in the functions in order to enhance readability.

 ## Model: